oisdk/site/drafts/solving-polynomials.markdown

 # Suspicion

-While the gapless representation is *meant* to be more efficient, it looks unary to me.
+While the gapless representation is *meant* to be more efficient, that compare function is linear in the size of its smaller argument, so I don't see how---with peano numbers, at any rate---we have actually improved complexity.

-...
+We've definitely reduced the number of operations on the underlying semiring, and there may be efficiency gains elsewhere (multiplication seems a good bit faster), but I wonder if there's a way to use a more efficient version of `compare`?
+For instance, both `_+_` and `_*_` call out to primitive implementations; it would be interesting to do the same for `compare`.

 # Termination & Redundancy